Middle-earth Strategy Battle Game: History and overview of rulesets

 With the release of The Hobbit trilogy of films, the game was rebranded, a new rulebook with various changes was released, and supplements tying in to each of the films were released.
 The Hobbit theme performed less well than expected, reaching nowhere near the peak popularity seen during the original The Lord of the Rings trilogy release, when the game had been Games Workshop's most valuable property.
 The game gradually received less and less attention from Games Workshop as profits and interest dwindled.

 After this period of decline, Games Workshop unexpectedly announced a revival of the game.
 A third rebrand, to no longer focus on The Hobbit, took place.
 The rules were reworked and republished in a new edition in 2018 (effectively the 5th edition), and all the profiles of all models were revised and collected in two books: Armies of The Lord of the Rings and Armies of The Hobbit, uniting the older and newer ranges of miniatures into the same system.
 A new starter box set, based on the climactic Battle of Pelennor Fields from The Return of the King, was designed and heavily promoted.
 This ushered in a new era for the game, with further, scenario-focused supplements following, significantly increased interest in the game, greater coverage of the game by Games Workshop, and cyclical rereleases of out-of-production miniatures.
-In December 2022 a new starter box centered around the Battle of Osgiliath was released.
+In December 2022 a new starter box centred around the Battle of Osgiliath was released.

 In December 2024 a new edition of the game was released which introduced minor gameplay adjustments as well as new profiles for every character in the game.
-A new starter box centered around The War of the Rohirrim was released alongside.
+A new starter box centred around The War of the Rohirrim was released alongside.